TomFrost/Imp/README.md

 Support
 --------
-Informal support for Support for Imp is currently offered on **[webdevRefinery.com](http://www.webdevrefinery.com)**.
+Informal support for Imp is currently offered on **[webdevRefinery.com](http://www.webdevrefinery.com)**.
 Ask away in the Java forum!

 Legal
 ------
 This development release of Imp does not have a fancy official license.
 In lieu of that, Imp is free for personal, private, non-profit use.
-Any usage that does not meet those three stipulations requires my personal written permission.
+Any usage of this code (including creation and usage of derivative works, where "usage" also includes selling any part or all of the code) that does not meet those three stipulations requires my personal written permission.

 Credits
 --------